Klira Class API Reference

 Klira.init()

-Static method to initialize the Klira AI SDK with configuration options.
+Static method to initialize the Klira SDK with configuration options.

 | Parameter | Type | Default | Description |